mborawi/Fridays/Fri23Aug19/README.md

 Feel free to do so! your boss only cares for accurate and timely results.

 ## Sanity Check
-The solution you develop should run fast (boss standing on your desk waiting, unless u like them standing there) and use reasonable amount of resources (should be able to run on your 5 year old laptop) while returning the correct results.
+The solution you develop should run fast (boss standing by your desk waiting, unless u like them standing there) and use reasonable amount of resources (should be able to run on your 5 year old laptop) while returning the correct results.

 ## how to genrate the said dataset
 + git clone this library into your $GOPATH